 Scuba Diving in Pitcairn Island

 Though it’s been over 220 years since the Bounty was sunk by the mutineers – ample time for wood to decay and for looters to salvage highly-prized souvenirs, it is still possible to see a few underwater relics of the HMS Bounty.
 Experienced divers might have some luck with organizing a dive in Bounty Bay so be sure to bring your credentials with you.

 Trips to Neighboring Islands

 Islanders occasionally visit Henderson Island for leisure but mainly to collect craft wood and even more rarely visit Oeno Atoll.
 Even for local Pitcairners, scoring a seat on a boat heading to the outer islands is quite an accomplishment so I can’t suspect tourists will have any luck.
 If you do visit Pitcairn on a chartered yacht, be sure to explore this opportunity.
 If you visit Pitcairn as part of a cruise and coming from or heading to Easter Island, there’s a good chance you’ll pass by Oeno Atoll which is the southernmost atoll in the world, and a bird-watchers paradise!

 Walking and Hiking Trails on Pitcairn Island

 Pitcairn Island is a paradise for hikers.
-The island has many marked trails which lead visitors to the most interesting points on the island.
+The island has many marked trails that lead visitors to the most interesting points on the island.
 Be sure to keep your eyes peeled and spot some of the rare endemic birds which call Pitcairn home.
 Also, please do take extra caution and watch your footing.
 Do not leave the trails as accidents have happened!

 Here is a scanned map of the official trails on Pitcairn.
 The times mentioned are return times from Adamstown.
 You can download the map in PDF format here.